Koasek Abenaki Tribe

 The Koasek Abenaki Tribe is a state-recognized tribe in Vermont, who claim descent from Abenaki people.

 They are not federally recognized as a Native American tribe.
 Vermont does not have any federally recognized Native American tribes.
+The Odanak First Nation in Quebec regard it as a fraudulent organization.

-This organization should not be confused with the Ko'asek (Co'wasuck) Traditional Band of the Sovereign Abenaki Nation, an unrecognized tribe based in New Hampshire.
+This organization should not be confused with the Ko'asek (Co'wasuck) Traditional Band of the Sovereign Abenaki Nation, an unrecognized tribe based in New Hampshire, or the many other groups who use the term Cowasuck.

 Name

 The term Koasek is an Abenaki language term that translates as "young pine tree."
+Another version of the word, Cowasuck, was applied to a brook that was a tributary to the Sudbury River in Massachusetts.

 State-recognition

 Vermont recognized the Koasek Abenaki Tribe as in 2012.
 The other state-recognized tribes in Vermont are the Nulhegan Band of the Coosuk Abenaki Nation, Elnu Abenaki Tribe, and the Mississquoi Abenaki Tribe.

 Heritage

 The Koasek Abenaki Tribe are one of four state-recognized tribes in Vermont.
 They had 60 members in 2016.